Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Weak-coupling Model

 Our bare fermion Hamiltonian has the usual mean-field form

-where $\epsilon(\kvec)$ is the normal-state band dispersion, for which (in all numerical calculations in this paper) we adopt Norman's six-parameter tight-binding fit to ARPES data on BSCCO~\cite{Norman}.
+where $\epsilon(\kvec)$ is the normal-state band dispersion, for which (in all numerical calculations in this paper) we adopt a six-parameter tight-binding fit to ARPES data on BSCCO based on Ref. \onlinecite{Norman}.
 The quasiparticle dispersion is then $E(\kvec) = \sqrt{\epsilon(\kvec)^2 + \Delta(\kvec)^2}$, where we will assume $d$-wave pairing with

 We (plausibly) approximate the bosonic mode as a dispersionless (Einstein) oscillator at frequency $\Omega_0$, and assume an electron-phonon coupling

 where $b^\dagger_\qvec$ and $b_\qvec$ are the bosonic creation and annihilation operators, and $N$ is the number of lattice sites.
 For simplicity we work through the case $g(\qvec)\equiv g$; after completing that, we will revisit the more general case with a momentum-dependent $g(\qvec)$.